Income Statement

 A. Revenue (Sales)

-• Total income earned from selling goods or services.
+• Total income earned from selling goods or services within the reporting period.

-• Recorded at the top of the income statement.
+• Recorded at the top of the income statement as the starting point for profitability measurement.

 B. Cost of Goods Sold (COGS)